ahmedhasandrlnd/Disaster_Response_App/README.md

 ### 3.1.
 Data Cleaning

-**Go to the project directory** and the run the following command:
+Go to the project directory and the run the following command:

 ```
 python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
 ```

 The first two arguments are input data and the third argument is the SQLite Database in which we want to save the cleaned data.
 The ETL pipeline is in _process_data.py_.

-_DisasterResponse.db_ already exists in _data_ folder but the above command will still run and replace the file with same information.
 <hr/>

 [Back to Table of Content](#index)